davis-berlind/davis-berlind.github.io/_projects/yield-curve.md

 intervening years the inverted yield curve has shown a remarkably accurate track record for predicting recessions.

-> The ten-year/two-year Treasury spread is one of the most reliable leading indicators of a recession within the following year.
-For as long as the Fed has published this data back to 1976, it has accurately predicted every declared recession in the U.S., and not given a single false positive signal.[^1]
+> The ten-year/two-year Treasury spread is one of the most reliable leading indicators of
+> recession within the following year.
+For as long as the Fed has published this data back to 1976,
+> it has accurately predicted every declared recession in the U.S., and not given a single false
+> positive signal.[^1]

 [^1]: [Jime Chappelow, Investopedia](https://www.investopedia.com/terms/i/invertedyieldcurve.asp)